 Sharing is caring!

+Welcome to Belgium!
+There are loads of things to do in Brussels.
 This itinerary assumes you have already found your way to Brussels via train, plane, or automobile.
 It also assumes you have already found a place to stay.

 Read on to learn about things to do, places to eat, and other little tips and information about how to spend your time in Brussels, Belgium.
+As always, I encourage you to start with yoga to keep your body happy and healthy all day long.

 Make sure to wear comfortable walking shoes and check the weather to know what to bring for the day.
 The weather is really unpredictable in Brussels, often alternating between rain and sun.
 If you’re visiting in the summer, be sure to pack your bag with sunscreen and a water bottle.
 It can get very hot in the city!
 The day I was there, it was the hottest it had been since 1943.

-The type of waffle I was most excited about was the “Savory Waffle” often served with bacon and avocado.
+Of all the things to see (and eat) in Brussels, the type of waffle I was most excited about was the “Savory Waffle” often served with bacon and avocado.
 Even though I’m mostly vegetarian, I drooled at the sound of this combination.
 I would just substitute the bacon for some eggs.
 I know there are at least two places in town to get this or something similar.

 How to get around?
 I recommend getting around by foot, hence, the good walking shoes.
 I did see share bikes that you could rent for the day if that is more appealing to you.
 Just go to the rack, download the app, scan, and go!